Author: Jarle Elshaug

 Note, cookie life time defined by your external OAuth provider decides how frequent you will see this login dialog box.
 Most of the times you will be automatic authenticated and will not notice this first step authentication.

-If authorization is enabled, there will be some behind the scenes validation of the user before the final Two Factor step
+If authorization is enabled, there will be some behind the scenes validation of the user before the final Multi Factor step

-Figure below shows the final Two Factor Authentication step when using OTP.
+Figure below shows the final Multi Factor Authentication step when using OTP.
 User then have to enter a Time-based One Time Password generated by the authenticator app

 On the first use, PlugSSO have to be registered in the authenticator app before getting the final authentication.
 Figure below shows how this registration looks like.